kien-vu/Path-Selection-and-Rate-allocation-in-Self-backhauled-mmWave-Networks/README.md

-#
-This is a matlab code package is related to our coming article: Path Selection and Rate allocation for Ultra-Reliable and Low Latency in mmWave 5G Networks
+#This is a matlab code package is related to our article: "Path Selection and Rate Allocation in Self-Backhauled mmWave Networks", Proc.
+IEEE Wireless Commun.
+Netw.
+Conf., Apr.
+2018, pp. 2371-2376, 15-18 April 2018, Barcelona, Spain. http://wcnc2018.ieee-wcnc.org/

-*Title*:
+#Title: Path Selection and Rate Allocation in Self-Backhauled mmWave Networks

 #Authors: Trung Kien Vu